imCharlieB/area-card-elite/README.md

 **`start:hass`**
 Starts the test Home Assistant docker container instance.
 This should be used in conjunction with the `watch` script.

+The test Home Assistant server is available at [`http://0.0.0.0:8123/onboarding.html`](http://0.0.0.0:8123/onboarding.html)

 **`format`**
 Formats your TS code with `Prettier`

 ## Packaging

-this is one node scripts defined to generate a production version of the your custom card code
+There is one node script defined to generate a production version of the your custom card code

 **`watch`**
 It uses the `rollup_terser` library to compact you code even further!